19 Dec 2022

 22 Jun 2022

-How often have you stopped to consider equality, diversity and inclusion (EDI) in public transport?
-Did you know that in the 1960s people of colour weren’t allowed to drive buses?
-And as recently as the 1990s, buses and trains weren’t accessible to people with disabilities?
-In this article, we…
+How often do you stop to consider equality, diversity and inclusion (EDI) in public transport?
+Did you know that in the 1960s, people of colour could not drive buses?
+And as recently as the 1990s, buses and trains remained inaccessible to people with disabilities?
+In this article, we share…

 Read More